Manana Dynasty: Sources

 List of personal names in Sumerian, Larsa.

-While no texts from the Manana dynasty have been excavated several hundred have appeared on the antiquities market, beginning in 1910.
+A few dozen cuneiform texts from the Manana dynasty have been excavated at Kish but the remaining several hundred are without provenance have appeared on the antiquities market after being looted, beginning in 1910.
 Most of the texts are held in the Louvre museum, the Yale Babylonian Collection and the Oriental Institute.
 Aside from a few object inscriptions the main textual source for the dynasty is several archives that became available, primarily on economic and legal matters.
 They are of unknown provenance but are thought to have largely come from the town of Damrum near Kish.
 These archives include those of Šumšunu-watar (34 texts), Ṣīssu-nawrat son of Bēlum (19 texts), and Sîn-iddinam, son of Sanīya and his brothers (27 texts).
 The archives of Ea-dāpin (10 texts) and Ibbi-Ilabrat (15 texts) can be dated to the later part of the reign of Sumu-la-El of Babylon.
 Many of the personal names are Akkadian or Sumerian but a number of Amorite names are also present in the texts.